-The OPEB Plan does not issue stand-alone financial reports, but includes the OPEB Plan Net Position in the fiduciary fund statements and presents the Net OPEB Liability in the noncurrent liabilities section of the Statements of Net Position.
+The OPEB Plan does not issue stand-alone financial reports, but includes the OPEB Plan Net Position in the fiduciary fund statements and presents the Net OPEB Asset in the noncurrent asset section of the Statements of Net Position.

 The health insurance benefits provided to pre-Medicare retirees are the same as those offered to active employees.
-In addition, Medicare-eligible retirees have the option of enrolling in Medicare Risk plans offered by the Authority or in limited circumstances securing their own insurance and receiving a monthly reimbursement from the Authority for a portion of the cost.
+In addition, Medicare-eligible retirees have the option of enrolling in Medicare Risk plans offered by the Authority or in limited circumstances securing their own insurance and receiving a monthly reimbursement from the Authority towards the cost.
 The supplied benefits include hospital, doctor, and prescription drug charges.